 - urinary diversion – ureters are divided and diverted away from the bladder

-The majority of bladder tumours can be managed using cystoscopic techniques (TURBT) even if they recur.
-More advanced and aggressive tumours will eventually invade through the bladder despite cystoscopic resection and require total removal of the bladder by means of open surgery or robotic-assisted laparoscopic surgery using the da Vinci surgical system, followed by systemic chemotherapy.
+The majority of bladder tumours can be managed using cystoscopic resection (TURBT) even if they recur.
+More advanced and aggressive tumours will eventually invade through the bladder and require total removal of the bladder by means of open surgery or robotic-assisted laparoscopic surgery followed by systemic chemotherapy or immunotherapy.

-Small recurrent bladder tumours (< 1 cm) may be suitable for treatment under local anaesthetic using a flexible cystoscope and a diathermy or laser.
+Small recurrent bladder tumours (< 1 cm) may be treated under local anaesthetic using a flexible cystoscope and diathermy.

-Prostate cancer generally does not cause symptoms in its early stages, but when symptoms occur they are usually:
+Prostate cancer generally does not cause symptoms in its early stages, but when symptoms occur they are:

 - difficulty passing urine